EIDiamond/invest-bot/README.md

 ### Telegram (optional)
 Register your bot via @BotFather.

-Create a chat and get `chat_id`.
+Create a chat and get chat_id.

 PS.
-Please use Google to find detailed instruction how to get `chat_id`.
+Please use Google to find detailed instruction how to get chat_id.

 ### Required configuration (minimal)
 1. Open `settings.ini` file